afifahossain/Intrapartum-fever-prediction-for-pregnant-woman-from-microbial-data/Readme.md

+                        Intrapartum fever prediction for pregnant woman from microbial data

 The usage of deep learning in microbial data has come a long way since its early days.
 For fever detection during pregnancy, this paper collects microorganism data from vaginal microbes and trains machine-learning models to classify their class, taxa, phylum, and distribution.
 This paper presents a novel approach to predicting the etiology of intrapartum fever in pregnant women using machine learning classifiers on vaginal microbial data.
 High-throughput sequencing was used to analyze a diverse dataset of microbiome abundance profiles.
 Various classification algorithms were employed to develop predictive